chef-boneyard/delivery_self_guided_trial/aws.md

 # AWS Install Guide

 This guide will help you setup a Delivery cluster in AWS.
-This will invlove creating 6+ new machines depending on what options you choose to enable.
+This will involve creating 6+ new machines depending on what options you choose to enable.

 ## Create Provisioning Node

-You will need a provising node to manage your cluster:
+You will need a provisioning node to manage your cluster:
 [Creating a Provisioning Node](provisioning_node.md)

 ## AWS Specific Setup on Provisioning Node

-There are few extra steps to do on your provisioning node if you are using aws.
+There are few extra steps to do on your provisioning node if you are using AWS.
 Run these from your local machine and replace with the values for your keys.

-1. Upload your aws private key:
+1. Upload your AWS private key:

         scp -i ~/.ssh/jmorrow-aws.pem ~/.ssh/jmorrow-aws.pem ubuntu@10.194.25.100:/home/ubuntu/.ssh/jmorrow-aws.pem

-2. Upload your aws configuration
+2. Upload your AWS configuration

         scp -i ~/.ssh/jmorrow-aws.pem -r ~/.aws ubuntu@10.194.25.100:/home/ubuntu/.aws

 ## Additional AWS Setup

-You will need to have an aws security group with appropriate ports open.
+You will need to have an AWS security group with appropriate ports open.
 Please refer to the docs in [delivery-cluster](https://github.com/opscode-cookbooks/delivery-cluster) for the list of ports required.